SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 ### Selection Methods

-Both **tournament selection** and **roulette wheel selection** were implemented.
+Initially, both **tournament selection** and **roulette wheel selection** were implemented.
-**Tournament selection** was ultimately chosen due to its simplicity and the precise control it offers over selection pressure, making it a reliable and efficient method for guiding the evolutionary process.
+It was ultimately decided that **Tournament selection** would be used due to its simplicity and the precise control it offers over selection pressure, making it a reliable and efficient method for guiding the evolutionary process.

 #### Method